-- Schema password.
-Enter the following information, depending on your database type: - o Oracle.
-The default tdtdtd password is created, which you can accept or change. - Microsoft SQL Server (SQL Auth.).
-ALM uses the td user to create the Site Administration database schema.
-For more details on the td user, see "User Permissions for Connecting ALM to a Microsoft SQL Database Server" on page 62.
+- Oracle.
+The default tdtdtd password is created, which you can accept or change. - Microsoft SQL Server (SQL Auth.).ALM uses the td user to create the Site Administration database schema.
+For more details on the td user, see"User Permissions for Connecting ALM to a Microsoft SQL Database Server" on page 55.